Pug dog breed information and advice

 Beware – Pugs are greedy dogs.
 You will need to watch what they eat as they can easily become overweight.
 As Pugs have shortened noses, they are prone to breathing difficulties.
 So, the more weight they’re carrying, the harder they’ll find it to breathe.

 To make sure your dog is eating the correct amount, weigh the food according to the guidelines given on the back of the food packaging.
 Split this daily amount into two separate meals for morning and evening.
 This will keep your dog’s hunger satisfied for longer.
 Also, keep the fatty treats and dinner leftovers to an absolute minimum.

-Pugs are lazy by nature and would happily sleep most of the day and as they’re prone to put on weight, they need their daily exercise.
-Pugs need at least 30 minutes a day, if this is too much for them in one go, split into two shorter walks.
-Playing games with your dog is a great form of exercise and gives them the mental and physical stimulation to help keep them fit, healthy and at an ideal weight.
+Pugs are lazy by nature and would happily sleep most of the day.
+But, as they’re prone to putting on weight, they need their daily exercise.
+Pugs need at least 30 minutes a day – if this is too much for them in one go, you can split it into two shorter walks.
+Playing games with your dog is a great form of exercise and gives them the mental and physical stimulation to help keep them fit, healthy and at a healthy weight.

 Temperament and behaviour

 Pugs are an independent breed and are happy to entertain themselves, so give them plenty of toys to play with.
 They rarely show aggression to humans or other dogs and are quick to make doggy friends.

 A Pug’s temperament is loving, and they show lots of affection towards their owners.

 Pugs may be stubborn at times but they’re generally well behaved.